N3b3x/HF-AS5047U/README.md

 };
 ```

-Users create a subclass of `spiBus` that implements `transfer()` using their platform’s SPI functions.
+The driver itself contains no hardware specifics – simply implement `transfer()` for your platform.

-## Platform Integration Examples
+## 🔌 Platform Integration

 ### ESP-IDF
 ```cpp